 Australians love football.
-No matter whether you’re talking about rugby league, rugby union, Aussie rules or soccer, our nation is obsessed with all the football codes.
+No matter whether you’re talking about rugby league, rugby union, Aussie rules or soccer, our nation is obsessed with all the football codes and types.

 According to the Australian Bureau of Statistics, one-third of the Australian population play sport twice or more per week.
 Unfortunately, playing football of any kind puts you at risk of suffering a serious injury.

 Income protection insurance is designed to cover you in the event of injury.
 It ensures you have a steady stream of income coming in while you’re unable to work, letting you simply focus on your recovery instead of worrying about how you'll manage the budget.

 Compare income protection quotes from these direct brands